 Culture and histopathology of a tissue sample are usually necessary for confirmation; histopathology helps distinguish invasive infection from colonization.
 The sample is typically taken from the lungs via bronchoscopy or percutaneous needle biopsy and from the sinuses via anterior rhinoscopy.
 Because cultures take time and histopathology results may be false-negative, most decisions to treat are based on strong presumptive clinical evidence.
 In aspergillus endocarditis, large vegetations often release sizable emboli that may occlude blood vessels and provide specimens for diagnosis.

 Detection of antigens such as galactomannan can be specific but, in serum, is often not sufficiently sensitive to identify most cases in their early stages.
 In invasive pulmonary aspergillosis, the galactomannan test on bronchoalveolar lavage fluid is much more sensitive than that on serum and is often the only option for patients with thrombocytopenia, for whom biopsy is contraindicated.
+Polymerase chain reaction (PCR) assays are available commercially, but they are not currently approved by the U.S. Food and Drug Administration (FDA).
 Blood cultures are almost always negative, even in rare cases of endocarditis.

-Invasive infections usually require aggressive treatment with voriconazole (considered the first-choice drug).
+Invasive infections usually require aggressive treatment with voriconazole or isavuconazole, which has equal efficacy to and fewer adverse effects than voriconazole (1).
 Amphotericin B (particularly lipid formulations) is also effective, although more toxic.
 Oral posaconazole or itraconazole (but not fluconazole) can be effective in some cases.
 Caspofungin or other echinocandins may be used as salvage therapy.
 Combination therapy with voriconazole and echinocandins may be effective in certain patients.